Stoke Therapeutics (STOK) TD Cowen 46th Annual Health Care Conference summary

 Longitudinal open-label extension (OLE) data show robust seizure reduction and improvements in cognition and behavior over up to three years, with potential for five-year data at filing.

-Central neuropsychologist raters ensure consistency in Vineland-3 assessments across sites.
+Central neuropsychologist raters ensure consistency in Vineland scoring across sites.

 Regulatory and labeling strategy

-Breakthrough designation allows for frequent FDA interactions, focusing on demonstrating both seizure reduction and disease-modifying effects on cognition and behavior.
+Breakthrough designation allows for frequent FDA interactions, focusing on mechanistic understanding and disease modification.

-The anticipated label is for patients two years and older, aligning with the Breakthrough designation.
+Anticipated label will cover patients aged two and older, aligning with Breakthrough designation.

-Improved genetic testing and ICD-10 coding are expected to increase identification of eligible patients over time.
+Improved genetic testing and ICD-10 coding are expected to increase identification of eligible patients, especially adults.

 Latest events from Stoke Therapeutics